 - Flooring should be transported and stored in a neatly stacked fashion on a smooth, flat surface.
-Protect the corners of the cartons from damage. - ScratchMaster[TM] is not recommended for installs that experience temperature extremes beyond -40°F (-40°C) or greater than 150°F (65°C). - Next Floor recommends using Next Floor 1200 adhesive when installing this flooring product, following the label instructions provided on the container (open time and working time will vary depending upon temperature and humidity).
+Protect the corners of the cartons from damage. - Next Floor recommends using Next 1200 adhesive when installing this flooring product, following the label instructions provided on the container (open time and working time will vary depending upon temperature and humidity).
 Issues associated with the use of non-recommended adhesives (including by not limited to peaking, gapping, adhesion, bubbling, discoloration, etc.) are excluded from warranty coverage.
 See www.nextfloor.net for complete warranty details. - The flooring, rooms to be installed and the adhesive must all be acclimated between 65°F and 85°F (18.33° and 29.44°C) and between 30% and 65% relative humidity for 72 hours before, during and after installation. - ScratchMaster[TM] should only be installed after other trades have finished and the jobsite has been cleaned and cleared of debris that could potentially damage a finished plank installation. - Mix and install planks from several different cartons during installation to achieve desirable plank variation.
 Only use one run-number (production lot) on a particular job. - Leave 1/4 inch (6.35mm) for expansion around the entire perimeter of the flooring as well as around all vertical obstructions. - Flooring should be protected from prolonged direct exposure to sunlight. - Underfloor heating is possible with warm water heating systems.
 The temperature of the floor surface must not exceed 85°F at any point in time.
-The underfloor heating must be turned off for 24 hours before, during and after installation.
-When turning the underfloor heating back on, raise the temperature incrementally, not exceeding a change of more than 5°F per 24 hours - It is the duty of the person installing the floor to inspect all flooring before installation.
+For newly installed systems the underfloor heating system should be turned on at its maximum temperature for several week to eliminate residual moisture prior to the installation of any flooring.
+During installation, reduce the radiant heated floor temperature to 65°F (18.3°C).
+This temperature should be maintained for at least 24 hours before and during the installation, and for at least 48 hours after completion of the installation.
+Gradually increase the temperature in increments of 5°F (2.8°C) every 24 hours but do not exceed 85°F (29.4°C).
+Note that installation over a heated subfloor will affect both the open and working time of the adhesive and it is the installers responsibility to plan and adjust accordingly. - It is the duty of the person installing the floor to inspect all flooring before installation.
 If during inspection the installer or buyer feels the floor is the wrong color, improperly manufactured, is off-grade, or is the wrong gloss level, he/she should NOT install the flooring.
 Please immediately contact the retailer from which the flooring was purchased.
 No claims will be accepted for flooring which is visibly wrong if such flooring is installed.
 Installed flooring is deemed to be visibly acceptable. - This product is not suitable for outdoor use or in rooms that may be exposed to flooding.